elliottshane/sme-sartopo-mapsrv/README.md

 4. check the checkbox and click on syn account.
 5. you will notice a failed post with a code in it, copy the code.
 6.replace your_code in the following url and paste into the browser. sartopo.com/api/v1/activate?code=your_code
-7. you should get a page tha looks like the following:
+7. you should get a page that looks like the following:

 		{
 		  "code": "XXXXXXXXXXX",